7 Must-Have Restaurant Marketing Tools That Are Super Easy to Use

 - More than 80% of people look at a restaurant’s website online before deciding to go there.

-- 80% of customers think it’s important to be able to see the menu before they dine at a restaurant.
-62% are less likely to choose your restaurant if they can’t see your menu online.
+- 80% of customers think it’s important to be able to see the menu before placing an order, and 62% are less likely to choose your restaurant if they can’t see your menu online.

 We've already talked a little bit about the importance of using social channels to help grow your restaurant.
 Facebook is definitely an important channel to be on, but it's not the only one.
 As you expand your presence onto other channels such as Instagram, YouTube, Twitter, and others, you will need a tool to help you post more efficiently as well as monitor the results.